inet-framework/inet/showcases/general/pcaprecording/doc/index.rst

 frames (note that the parameter's value is lowercase because it refers to the actual ``ipv4`` module in the host, not the module type.)

-Additionally, there are two packet filtering parameters.
-The :par:`packetFilter` parameter can filter for the packet class and its properties, most commonly the packet's name.
-The :par:`packetDataFilter` parameter can filter for the packet's contents, i.e. the contained chunks.
-Specifically, it can filter for class names of protocol headers, and their fields.
-The expression given as the parameter's value is evaluated for all chunks, and the set of recorded packets are narrowed to the ones that match the expression.
-The default value of both parameters is ``*``, thus no packets are filtered.
-See the following sections for examples.
+Additionally, the :par:`packetFilter` parameter can use an expression to filter packets.
+The expression is evaluated for all packets to a boolean value indicating a match.
+The expression can contain the packet's fields (such as its name), contained chunks and their fields, protocol headers, etc. The default value is ``true`` that matches all packets, thus no packets are filtered.
+For more information on the packet filter, refer to the TODO section in the INET User's Guide.

 To summarize: the :par:`moduleNamePatterns` parameter specifies which modules' outputs should be captured.
 The :par:`pcapNetwork` parameter sets the link-layer header type according to the captured module outputs, so PCAP programs can interpret the PCAP file correctly.
 The :par:`dumpProtocols` parameter can narrow the set of recorded protocols at the level of capture.
-The :par:`packetFilter` and :par:`packetDataFilter` parameters can further narrow the set of captured packets.
+The :par:`packetFilter` parameter can further narrow the set of captured packets.

 The configuration
 ~~~~~~~~~~~~~~~~~